OpenBCI/Documentation/docs/07Examples/Video_Experiment.md

 ## Step 1: Headwear, Board and Software Setup

-First, connect the headwear to yourself and to the Cyton board, and read from it using the GUI.
+First, connect the headwear to yourself and the Cyton board, and read from it using the GUI.
 If you are using the Ultracortex, follow [this tutorial](https://docs.openbci.com/docs/04AddOns/01-Headwear/MarkIV).
-If you're using the gold cup electrodes, follow [this guide](https://docs.openbci.com/docs/01GettingStarted/02-Biosensing-Setups/EEGSetup) to learn how to connect each electrode, and connect them in the positions you'd like to measure EEG from.
+If you're using the gold cup electrodes, follow [this guide](https://docs.openbci.com/docs/01GettingStarted/02-Biosensing-Setups/EEGSetup) to learn how to connect each electrode, and connect them in the positions you would like to measure EEG from.
 A good guide to the 8 positions commonly used can be found in the Ultracortex tutorial.
 If you're using an electrode cap, follow [this tutorial](https://docs.openbci.com/docs/04AddOns/01-Headwear/ElectrodeCap) to connect it.

 ## Step 2: Breadboard Setup